Subaru Crosstrek Insurance Rates

 Wyoming | $1,072 | -$132 | -11.0% |

-Using high physical damage deductibles could save up to $460 annually, while buying higher liability limits will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $345 more each year.
+Using high physical damage deductibles can save as much as $460 annually, whereas buying more liability protection will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will cost up to $345 extra every year.
 View Rates by Deductible or Liability Limit

-With so much variability in rates, the best way to figure out which company is cheapest is to get quotes from multiple companies.
-Every company uses a different method to calculate rates, and rates can be significantly different.
+With such a large range in prices, the only way to figure out which insurance company is cheapest is to regularly compare prices from multiple companies.
+Each auto insurer uses a different method to calculate prices, and quoted prices will be substantially different from one company to the next.

 Model Year | Comprehensive | Collision | Liability | Total Premium |